 Adjusting available setting in the various modes is what you think they would be.
 The dial located on the front changes either aperture or shutter speed depending on the mode, and the command dial adjusts aperture in manual mode.
 Overall the various dials make a lot of sense and are easy to adjust after using the camera for a while.

-The Eye Controlled Focus system is probably the headline feature of the Elan ii, and it does it’s job well.
+One of the eye catching features was the Eye Controlled Focus allowing the user to shift their eye to control weather you would focus on the right, left or center of the frame.
 Once calibrated you can use it to focus in both One Shot and AI Servo mode to set, change and track focus of the subject.
 I used it all the time when this was my main camera and very rarely did I have any issues focusing on the desired subject.
 It wasn’t overly fast though, definitely not instantaneous but since I rarely shoot sports or subjects that I have to track while moving it wasn’t a huge issue.
 But in a sports setting, I doubt I would have used it that much until Canon improved it with the Elan iiE.

-Another feature that slips through the cracks with the Elan ii is the amazing range of shutter speeds.
+The Canon EOS Elan ii has an amazing range of shutter speeds.
 With a top end of 1/4000 and a slow end of 30 seconds plus bulb is phenomenal.
 I routinely shoot really long exposures, and being able to go up to 30 seconds with built-in settings is great.
 I have never found myself wishing I had more shutter speed options like I have with some of the older, manual focus cameras I have used over the years.

 Using the grip makes the camera much more comfortable to hold, and this was the first camera that I started using the hand-grip straps, rather than the neck strap.
 I prefer these types of straps as they make it extremely difficult to drop, and it’s more comfortable than a neck strap.